ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/TAs guide.md

 https://gist.github.com/TA-Remote/6f28ab83fceac4c5afe2c6585bb9eed6

-- How to give constructive feedback:
+- How to give good feedback:
+  - constructive
+  - realistic
   - focus on actionable feedback (students are busy, focus on the most important)
   - keep a positive approach (congratulate students effort & progress + encourage students to continue learning)
   - https://i.pinimg.com/originals/8b/a9/3a/8ba93a720063a635a713442e3b0697ca.png